 Who are the Maquiladoras?

-A Maquiladora is based in Mexico, typically near the Mexico/U.S. border, but is operated by a U.S. company.
+A Maquiladora (also known as the IMMEX program) is based in Mexico, typically near the Mexico/U.S. border, but is operated by a U.S. company.
 A Maquiladora is often a young, educated and skilled worker that brings a specialized proficiency to the product and client for whom they are working.

 Due to the manufacturing skill these workers possess, as well as the boundless opportunities for the skilled workers in manufacturing, the task of retaining these workers can be a difficult challenge for some companies.
 If a manufacturing client has a large manufacturing output that must be met and the labor pool for making the products are not consistent, interruptions in the supply chains can occur.